ECONOMICS OF INNOVATION

 - Teaching methods

-At the end of the course the students will be also able to autonomously interpret and critically discuss several topics related to the following main questions:
+At the end of the course the students will be able to autonomously interpret and critically discuss several topics related to the Economics of Innovation such as:

 • What is innovation and how do we measure it?

 • What is the link between innovation and economic growth?

 • What is the relationship between patents and innovation?

 • What role government and universities play in the innovation ecosystem?

 Students will also learn how to visualize and analyze innovation data using several statistical techniques and econometric tools applied on different data sources.

 The course will cover the following topics organized in 10 lectures of about 4h each.